Vize

 Documented config fields Should keep names and value shapes stable unless release notes call out a change

-Diagnostic codes listed in docs Should remain recognizable so suppressions and issue reports stay useful
+Diagnostic codes listed in docs Should remain recognizable so suppressions and fix reports stay useful

 Generated code and virtual TS output May change when needed for correctness, compatibility, performance, or diagnostics